Parent page: Altium 365

 Related pages: Altium 365 Workspace, Exploring the Browser-based Interface for a Workspace

-If you have access to at least one Altium 365 Workspace - by being a member of the team for your own company's Workspace, or by having been invited onto the team of another company's Workspace - then, on connection to a Workspace, this region will present the browser-based interface to various key technologies and services for that active Workspace.
+If you have access to at least one Altium 365 Workspace – by being a registered member of your own company's Workspace, or by having been invited to be a member of another company's Workspace – then, on connection to a Workspace, this region will present the browser-based interface to various key technologies and services for that active Workspace.

 The region can be coarsely divided into two groupings, as shown in the following image and listed thereafter.